KenKundert/avendesora-export/README.rst

 exports the selected accounts to your media machine.
 It can be run from any directory on your laptop.

-Be aware that an export simply overwrites the previously exported accounts file and that an exported accounts file is not setup to support generated secrets.
+Be aware that an export simply overwrites the previously exported accounts file.
 You should not manually add accounts to a exported accounts file.
 If you would like accounts that are only local to the satellite host, simply add them to its accounts.gpg file.
 When you first export a file to a host, you need to add the name of that file to the *accounts_files* list in ``~/.config/avendesora/accounts_files``.

+You should also be aware that the exported secrets are frozen, meaning that any generated secrets that are exported are converted to remembered secrets on the satelite.

 Releases